AkechiShiro/C-Simple-Ecosystem/README.md

 Make sure you have all the following requirements :

 - git : the git command line utility
-- gcc : the GNU gcc compiler is used for this project (version 9.2.1 or higher)
+- gcc : the GNU gcc compiler is used for this project (recommended: 9.2.1 or higher)
-- make : the GNU make utility (version 4.2.1 or higher)
+- make : the GNU make utility (recommended : version 4.2.1 or higher)

 ### Requirements

-To install the [git command line utility](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) follow the instruction.
+To install the [git command line utility](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) follow the instructions at the given link.

 Make sure you have the [gcc](https://gcc.gnu.org/) compiler, if not please install following the instructions specific for your system.